 Manual seat (if equipped)

 Forward and backward adjustment

+Image: Constraint of the search of the search

 1. Sit in the seat to adjust.

 2. Pull the lever upward, slide the seat to the desired position, and then release the lever.